kohlerjp/line_server/README.md

 An Agent is an Elixir process that is capable of storing state.
 The module `LineServer.LineAgent` is the second part of the system, and is responsible for storing the indexes, and retrieving the desired line.
 When a request comes in, the agent is able to use the indexes to determine where in the file it must look.
 Using the example from above, let's say we wanted to find the 30th line.
-Using the indexes, we see that the block 3 is the first node with a number count higher than 30.
+Using the indexes, we see that block 3 is the first node with a number count higher than 30.
 This means the 30th line must be inside that block.
-Block size is 5 bytes, so we can start looking at the 15th byte.
+Block size is 5 bytes, so we will start looking at the 15th byte.
 It is possible for a line to be spread across separate blocks, in those scenarios, we can use the line counts to determine the maximum amount of space we need to read.
 Once the location and read distance are found, we can perform a read and count to the requested line.